Tokyo Story 2011 > 2020

 All the works are in an edition of 10 + 2 APs and available in two formats: Transparency on bespoke LED Lightbox (Edition of 4.
 Image size: 116.4 x 81.5 cm) and Framed Archival Photographic Print (Edition of 6.
 Image size: 85 x 60 cm)

-Update Nov 2020: Emily Allchurch is pleased to announce the completion of two new artworks inspired by Utagawa Hiroshige’s ‘One Hundred Famous Views of Edo’.
+Nov 2020: Emily Allchurch completed two new artworks inspired by Utagawa Hiroshige’s ‘One Hundred Famous Views of Edo’.

-An edition of 30 archival pigment prints on A4 Hahnemühle photo rag paper are being offered for sale as part of Matthew Burrow’s Artist Support Pledge iniative.
+An edition of 30 archival pigment prints on A4 Hahnemühle photo rag paper was offered for sale as part of Matthew Burrows MBE’s Artist Support Pledge iniative.

 Image size: 19 x 27 cm